artiyadav28/theguardian/README.md

 ./run.sh prod --no-build 1025
 ```
 This will start the server on port 1025 (http://localhost:1025).
+(The specified port must be greater than or equal to 1024)
 By default, the port is 5000 if you do not specify anything.

 ## Manual Start